Printable Version (PDF)

-Useful Calculations and Conversion Factors
+Useful Conversion Factors for Blasters:

 Official Metric Equivalents (according to U.S. and Canadian law):